denmitchell/EDennis.AspNetCore.Base/README.md

 ## Features
 The current library has a number of features that assist with application development:
 - An action filter that looks for special header values in HTTP requests in order to initialize or reset a test connection or in-memory database.
-Originally, this action filter supported both real databases and in-memory databases; however, only the in-memory databases proved to be reliable with parallel unit/integration testing.
+Originally, this action filter fully supported both real databases and in-memory databases; however, only the in-memory databases proved to be reliable with parallel unit/integration testing.
 - An ApiLauncher class that uses appsettings.json to identify, start, and one or more web applications.
-This utility class makes it easier to start and manage a set of micro-services
+This utility class makes it easier to start and manage a set of micro-services during both automated integration testing and spot-testing (e.g., using Swagger).
 - A base repository class that simplifies basic Entity Framework operations but still allows querying via Linq expressions
 - A pair of design-time factory classes that allow code-first migrations without default constructors in the DbContext class.
 (One of these classes, in combination with the EDennis.MigrationsExtensions NuGet library, supports auto-creation of temporal tables.)
 - a MaxPlusOneValueGenerator class that *mostly* emulates a sequence or identity during testing